Relief for Small Business

 - You must submit your forgiveness application within 10 months after the last day of your covered period.

-We will begin processing forgiveness applications when SBA guidance for processing them has been established.
+We have begun processing forgiveness applications as SBA guidance for processing them has been established.

 At that point, we will review your application within 60 days of receiving it, before submitting it to the SBA.
 Decisions for full or partial loan forgiveness are made at the SBA’s discretion, and that process may take an additional 90 days.